GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ### TokenTorqPotential (TTP)

-A robot’s “TokenTorqPotential” is its rated TokenTorq throughput per hour.
+A robot’s “TokenTorqPotential” is its *Asimovian* ideal TokenTorq throughput per hour rating.
+TTP is to Robonomics what Carnot efficiency is to thermodynamics
 Example: “This is a 2 TTP bot.”

 Real numbers should be much higher, but examples in the paper will stay low, prioritizing ease of reading over realistic perfection.
-A real TTP rating might be something like TTP = kWH rating x maximum neural network token throughput.
+A real TTP rating might be something like TTP = kWh rating x maximum neural network token throughput.
+So a 2 kWh bot should have a TTP rating well above 2.

 Robotic Labor should always be sold by the TokenTorq, for 3.6 RT per, and the scale of a bot's TokenTorqPotential should be used to price that bot's labor.
-So a 2 kWh bot should have a TTP rating well above 2.
 - Sold at 3.6 TokenTorq / RoboTorq / hour, everywhere and always.
 - Defines the exchange basis for energized tokens transforming into physical value
 - TokenTorq (throughput) over time — 1 RoboTorq buys 3.6 TokenTorq of processing; different robots have different hourly throughputs (processing power).